OUR SERVICES

 CYST

+Cysts ( fluid collections) in the thyroid are common.
+Frequently they are present without the patient noticing but sometimes they can enlarge so that they can be felt.
+Cysts can be diagnosed by ultrasound or by needle aspiration.
 Common practice is to use needle aspiration to empty the cysts of fluid.
 Sometimes doing this once is enough to make the cyst disappear.
-The aspiration may be repeated if the cyst returns however if the cyst returns after two or more attempts at aspiration removal of the thyroid lobe may be necessary.
+The aspiration may be repeated if the cyst returns; however, if the cyst returns after two or more attempts at aspiration, removing the thyroid lobe may be necessary.
+Radiofrequency ablation (RFA) is also increasingly used to treat benign nodules and cysts.
+If John thinks this is an appropriate technique for you he will refer you to an expert radiologist who has experience in this procedure.

 COLLOID NODULES